Design and Technology National Curriculum for England 2014

 The Design and Technology Expert Group

 Some of the resources available here have been produced by or with advice from the Design and Technology Expert Group.
 These individual subject groups were established by the Department for Education (DfE) in 2013.
 In the first instance their remit was to provide them with advice on the implications of the new National Curriculum for initial teacher training (ITT).
-The extended remit of the groups is now to provide expert advice for both schools and providers.
-For a full list of our expert group click here.

 Associated Filesl Annotated Programme of Study l Design and Technology Progression Framework Guidance l Progression Framework KS1 KS2 l Progression Framework KS1-3 l Formative Assessment Initial Guidance l National Curriculum 2014 - Primary myths and facts l National Curriculum 2014 - Secondary myths and facts l School Curriculum Principles for D&T l Design and Technology programme of study - KS1-3 l Clickable Progression Framework KS1-2.pdf